Nucleus of Near-Native British Honeybees (14 x 12) 2021 Mated Queen

 As members of BIBBA (the Bee Improvement and Bee Breeders Association), we are keen to encourage beekeepers to use native stock, which has several benefits over common popular, imported stock, such as Buckfast or Carniolan:

 Imported stocks increase biosecurity and environment loading risks, which are of significant concern to organisations such as DEFRA and the wider scientific community.

 Native bees are by their very nature better adapted to their native geographic and environmental challenges.
 Lincolnshire, where our farm is based, is notoriously flat and exposed to wind.

 Native British Bees actively forage in cold and even wet weather

 We have used and handled Buckfast and Carniolan bees and while native and near-native bees are not as docile as Buckfast, we have not found them to be any more aggressive when handled calmly and properly.

 As part of our integrated disease management program, we protect our colonies against varroa organically using oxalic acid sublimation in winter, and in autumn alternating annually between formic acid by evaporation, thymol and oxalic acid.

 Availability & Collection

-Collection from our farm near Market Deeping in Lincolnshire - in order to reduce the stress on bees, we do not post nucs.
+Collection near Market Deeping in Lincolnshire - in order to reduce the stress on bees, we do not post nucs.

 Bred By Us